romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-In the context of CodeQL code analysis, what does the term "extraction" refer to?
+Q: In the context of CodeQL code analysis, what does the term "extraction" refer to?
 <details><summary>Show the answer</summary><p>

 - **Extraction is the process of creating a relational representation of each source file in the codebase**